SAT and PSAT Pre-Survey Opt-Out Policy

 Decide whether your student will complete pre-survey questions

-At the beginning of the test, students see a voluntary pre-survey that asks questions about a variety of topics.
+Before taking the PSAT/NMSQT or SAT School Day assessment, students see a voluntary pre-survey that asks questions about a variety of topics.
 Student participation in this pre-survey is not required to take the exam.

 Pre-survey questions are designed by the College Board to help connect students with colleges and additional scholarship opportunities.
 Through Student Search Service, answers to these questions may be shared with nonprofit educational organizations.
 The College Board strongly recommends that students answer all pre-survey questions, because the answers: